 - Target less expensive schools initially: Choosing public in-state universities over private schools reduces total funding needs

 A family with a 14-year-old and no college savings cannot realistically save $200,000 in four years through monthly contributions alone.
 Saving $67,000 requires approximately $1,250 monthly – often unrealistic for middle-income families.
-This scenario demands combining modest savings with substantial current income allocation during college years, student earnings, and potentially loans.
+This scenario demands combining modest savings with substantial current income, student earnings, and potentially loans.

-College savings affect financial aid calculations but less than most families expect.
-The FAFSA (Free Application for Federal Student Aid) assesses parent-owned assets including 529 plans at 5.6%.
-This means $50,000 in a parent-owned 529 plan increases the Expected Family Contribution by approximately $2,800 annually.
+College savings affect financial aid calculations, but less than most families expect.
+The FAFSA assesses parent-owned assets including 529 plans at 5.6% – meaning $50,000 in a parent-owned 529 plan increases the Expected Family Contribution by approximately $2,800 annually.

 Parent income affects financial aid calculations far more than savings.
 The FAFSA assesses parent income at rates up to 47% after various allowances.
-A family earning $100,000 might contribute $20,000 to $30,000 annually toward college costs based on income, regardless of savings.
+A family earning $100,000 might contribute $20,000 to $30,000 annually toward college costs based on income alone, regardless of how much they’ve saved.

 Families expecting substantial need-based aid should understand these dynamics: